What is the Federal CARES ACT?

 The following may be available:

-1. If you have experienced a loss of job or benefits and do not already qualify for the maximum amount of financial aid, you may be able to file a Special Conditions form for Summer 2020 or the 2020-21 Academic Year.
+1. If you have experienced a loss of job or benefits and do not already qualify for the maximum amount of financial aid, you may be able to file a Special Conditions form for the 2021-2022 Academic Year.
 Contact Financial Aid at 309-649-7030.

 What if I have other questions?

-Spoon River College received $309,824 for student grants and awarded $272,000 to students for the Spring 2020 semester who met the above requirements on May 19, 2020.
+Spoon River College received $308,824 for student grants and awarded $272,000 to students for the Spring 2020 semester who met the above requirements on May 19, 2020.
 Each student was awarded $400.
 An additional $8,940 was awarded to students on June 4th who had applied for Emergency Hardship Grants through the Spoon River College Foundation for the Spring 2020 semester and $300 for the Summer 2020 semester.
 A total of $281,240 has been distributed to 680 students as of June 4, 2020 with $27,584 remaining to be awarded.
 The estimated total number of students eligible to participate in Title IV programs at Spoon River College is 867.
 All information above was provided to each recipient.
+Six students have been awarded a total of $3,700 during the Fall 2020 semester.
+Total funds awarded as of October 30, 2020 equal $284,940, with funds remaining to be awarded equaling $23,884.
+An additional 15 students were awarded $12,700 between November 1 and December 31.
+Total funds awarded as of December 31, 2020 equal $297,640, with funds remaining to be awarded equaling $11,184.
+An additional 16 students were awarded $9,587 between January 1, 2021 and March 31, 2021 for a total of 698 unduplicated students awarded.
+Total funds awarded as of March 31, 2021 equal with funds remaining to be awarded totaling $1,597.
+The remaining $1,597 in funding was awarded to 2 additional students on April 6, 2021.
+Total amount awarded for the student portion of the grant equals $308,824 as of April 6, 2021 to 699 unduplicated students.